dillonkearns/elm-ts-interop-starter/README.md

 npm start # runs the dev server for the example page
 ```

+The demo app is also running at <https://elm-ts-interop-starter.netlify.app/>.

 ### Pro Edition (Paid)

 To setup the pro edition, checkout [the starter repo's `pro` branch](https://github.com/dillonkearns/elm-ts-interop-starter/tree/pro).